 There you have it, 14+ things people frequently travel with, but often don't need.

-Obviously these are all debatable, but when it comes to packing for long-term travel, less is always more.
+These are, of course, debatable, but when it comes to packing for long-term travel, less is always more.

 If you're aware of any other often-overpacked items or ways to minimize, let me know in the comments and I'll add them to the list!